Loaded Low FODMAP Buffalo Chicken Fries

 - ½ cup (120 ml) low FODMAP Blue Cheese Dip

 Preheat oven to 450°F/230°C. Have ready a large rimmed half-sheet pan.

 While oven preheats, make the Buffalo sauce by whisking together the hot sauce, maple syrup, melted butter and Worcestershire Sauce in a small bowl.
 Pour half of the sauce into a larger bowl and add the chicken, tossing to coat; set aside.
 Reserve other half of sauce.

 Scatter fries on sheet pan, evenly spread apart, Bake for about 15 minutes or until they are starting to take on color and become crisp.
 Flip them all over and bake for about 15 minutes more or until they are cooked through and very crisp.

-Remove from oven and immediately scatter shredded Monterey Jack cheese, carrot and celery slices evenly over the fries.
+Remove from oven and immediately scatter chicken, shredded Monterey Jack cheese, carrot and celery slices evenly over the fries.
 Return pan to oven until cheese melts, just a minute or two.
 Remove from oven and immediately drizzle with Blue Cheese Dip and remaining Buffalo Sauce.
 Serve immediately.

 - This is a rich dish!
 Some folks with IBS tolerate fat better than others.
 Know your own tolerances and proceed accordingly.